Erin–Warren Fractional District No. 2 Schoolhouse: Description

 The Halfway Schoolhouse is a one-story front-gabled structure with clapboard siding trimmed with cornerboards and surmounted with a frieze.
 The front facade is symmetrical, with a double-door entry with fanlight and an arched hoodmold, flanked by sash windows.
 A roundel containing the school name and date of construction is placed high above the door.
 A pyramid-roofed belfry with flag staff sits atop the cedar-shake roof.
 Each side of the structure has four windows identical to the front windows, and the rear has a small modern gabled annex.

 On the inside, the walls are plastered and wainscoted, and the original hardwood floor is still in place.
 A cloakroom is located to the left of the entrance, and the original wood stove is located toward the rear of the building.
 The room is furnished with pupil's desks, kerosine reflector lamps, and a slate chalkboard.

-The structure is an excellent example, essentially unaltered, of a vernacular one-room schoolhouse.
+The structure is an essentially unaltered example of a vernacular one-room schoolhouse.